ML for Fraud Detection

 XGBoost for the win

-In Fraud Detection, we have highly imbalanced datasets and delays in the identification of fraudulent transactions making our dataset corrupted.
-For these reasons, we explored semi-supervised learning and weakly supervised learning, with Deviation Networks for Anomaly Detection for instance.
-We assumed that all our legit transactions, for which we did not receive any fraud flag yet, were actually unlabeled data.
+In Fraud Detection, datasets are highly imbalanced and delays in the identification of fraudulent transactions make datasets corrupted.
+For these reasons, semi-supervised learning and weakly supervised learning can be explored, with Deviation Networks for Anomaly Detection for instance.
+In these paradigms, it is assumed that all legit transactions in your dataset, for which you did not receive any fraud flag yet, are actually unlabeled data.
 Indeed, they have a chance to be a fraud someday if someone complains to his bank.
-The only sure labels are frauds because we had a chargeback from banks.
-Deviation networks push anomalies far from the normal data, attracting similar data points.
-When we use this algorithm, we assume that frauds are anomalies, meaning that some features differ from legit transactions.
-Unfortunately apart from easy fraud patterns, most frauds do not vary a lot from normal data due to the adversarial behavior of fraudsters who try to mimick normal transactions.
-Nevertheless, this exploration was valuable in order to analyze past data and dig in "legit" transactions looking similar to known frauds, allowing us to clean our dataset labels.
+The only sure labels are frauds because you had a chargeback from banks.
+Deviation networks push anomalies far from the normal data distribution, attracting similar data points.
+In this algorithm, it is thus assumed that frauds are anomalies, meaning that some feature values differ from legit transactions.
+Unfortunately apart from easy patterns, most frauds do not vary a lot from normal data due to the adversarial behavior of fraudsters.
+You have to continuously work on Feature Engineering to counter attack.
+Nevertheless, this exploration is valuable in order to analyze past data and dig in "legit" transactions looking similar to known frauds, allowing you to clean your dataset labels.

-Despite many tests to improve performances, on tabular data the secret sauce remains having strong features correlated with fraud and train Gradient Boosted Trees.
-We added a undersampling step to rebalance our dataset before optimising a XGBoost model, and we did not take the last few weeks of transactions in our training set as the data was too corrupted.
-Feature Engineering and our collaboration with fraud experts has always been the most effective strategy to refine our model, ensuring its alignment with business objectives by catching fraud efficiently and accepting most of legit users.
+On tabular data, the secret sauce remains having strong features correlated with fraud patterns and train Gradient Boosted Trees.
+Add undersampling to rebalance your dataset before optimising a XGBoost model, and do not take the last few weeks of transactions in your training set as the data is too corrupted.
+Feature Engineering and collaboration with fraud experts is always the most effective strategy to refine your models, ensuring alignment with business objectives by catching fraud efficiently and accepting most of legit users.

-Moreover, we used explainability tools such as explainerdashboards.
-This is very convenient to debug our model, fully understand it and explain the model's decisions when there is a customer inquiry.
-On top of that, we added unit tests on key segments of our dataset to protect us against performance regression when we deploy a new model.
+Moreover, there are awesome explainability tools such as explainerdashboards.
+This is very convenient to debug a tree-based model, fully understand it and explain the model's decisions when there is a customer inquiry.
+On top of that, you can lastly define unit tests on key segments of your dataset to protect you against performance regression when a new model is deployed.

 exp

-Explainability is key for this project, so after moving from a very complex rule engine (previous product) to a Machine Learning model with great Feature Engineering, we finally started to come back to a rule engine, leveraging the pattern mining algorithm FP-growth.
-We get the associations of categorical features that happen the most with fraud.
-We then send these rules to the fraud experts who can validate them before going in production.
+Explainability is key for Fraud Detection, so you may even prefer to tune a rule engine, leveraging the pattern mining algorithm FP-growth for instance.
+This algorithm gets the associations of categorical features that happen the most with fraud.
+You can then send these rules to the fraud experts who can validate them before going in production.
 With a clean and tested rule registry and regularly updated rulesets, this approach is great.
 It is used by Uber in their product Uber RADAR.

 Model evaluation and Business KPIs

-When a transaction is blocked, we do not get any label as the payment ends.
-It means that we only have the labels for transactions that our model accepted, which will be fraud or legit.
+When a transaction is blocked, the payment flow ends, thus you will get no label for it.
+It means that you only have the labels for transactions that your model accepted, which will be fraud or legit.
 In statistical terms, these are True Negatives (Legit transactions that were accepted by the model) and False Negatives (Frauds that were accepted by the model).
-To compute Classification metrics, we also need some positive instances, things that were blocked by the model.
+To compute classification metrics, you also need some positive instances, things that were blocked by the model.

-Thus, we implemented a Control Group : For a subsample of all the transactions in a day, we will bypass the model decision and just log the Model score so that the payments of this subset are completed and we can still analyze our model's decisions.
-This allowed us to rigorously assess the impact of our fraud detection system and refine our strategies.
+A solution to overcome this challenge is the Control Group : For a subsample of all the transactions in a day, you bypass the model decision and just log the Model score so that the payments of this subset are completed and you can analyze your model's decisions.
+Of course, you have to be careful on how you select the customers / transactions you select for the Control Group in order to forbid fraudsters from taking advantage of it.
+This allows you to rigorously assess the impact of your fraud detection system and refine your strategies.

 The concept of Control Group is extensively presented by Stripe in a PyData talk.

-In the end, the success of our project is reflected in key metrics such as a 5% gain in net sales and the valuable time saved for fraud experts.
-Thanks to this project, we also noticed human errors made on the rule based system leading to an increase in false positives, and we decentralized knowledge so that the tool can be owned by more people.
-Lastly, we replaced the third party tool on 80% of all PC transactions, a total of 80M euros per year.
+In the end, the success of Fraud Detection projects is reflected in key metrics such as a gain in net sales due to less legit transactions being blocked, and the valuable time saved for fraud experts.
+You also decentralize knowledge so that the in-house tool can be owned by more people.

 A Live product to support

-Now that the platform is ready and the model is deployed, the Fraud Detection product is live and the team has to maintain it.
-First, It means Monitoring it using Grafana for real-time monitoring and Tableau for dashboarding as most people in the team and business stakeholders were familiar with it.
-Alerts need to be set properly and thresholds fine tuned so that we can react as soon as possible when there is an incident (fraud attack, platform down...)
+Now that your Fraud Detection model is deployed (and the platform is built), the Fraud Detection product is live and the team has to maintain it.
+First, It means Monitoring it using tools like Grafana for real-time monitoring and Tableau or Streamlit for dashboards.
+Alerts need to be set properly and thresholds fine tuned so that you can react as soon as possible when there is an incident (fraud attack, platform down...)

-Then, it means having the good set of tool to retrain and deploy Machine Learning models when there is an emerging fraud pattern.
-For this, we need :
+Then, it means having the good set of tools to retrain and deploy Machine Learning models when there is an emerging fraud pattern.
+For this, you need :

 mle_stack